duarteocarmo/duarteocarmo.com/content/posts/107-retrospectiva-#9.md

 ## Watching

 **<a href="https://www.sofascore.com/football/tournament/world/world-championship/16#id:58210" target="_blank">World Cup 2026</a>**: Norway just eliminated Brazil.
 Morocco eliminated Canada.
 Portugal drew with Congo and is playing Spain today.
-I'm not a sports fanatic, but I come from a place where football is very close to a religion.
+I'm not a sports fanatic, but I come from a place where football is very close to religion.

 **<a href="https://www.wser.org/" target="_blank">Western States</a>**: When I can't run, I watch other people run.
-This year's Western States 100-Mile was an exciting one to watch.
-Even though I was rooting for Hans to win this one, Vincent Bouillard made an amazing run!
+This year's Western States 100 miler was an exciting one to watch.
+Even though I was rooting for [Hans Troyer](https://utmb.world/runner/5883300.hans.troyer) to win this one, [Vincent Bouillard](https://www.wser.org/2026/06/29/2026-race-recap/) made an amazing run!
 Record broken, again!